Vindelici

 The Vindelici (Gaulish: *Uindelicoi) were a Gallic people dwelling around present-day Augsburg (Bavaria) during the Iron Age and the Roman period.
+The Oppidum of Manching is thought to be the capital city of the Vindelici.

 Name

 They are mentioned as Vindĕlĭcī by Horace (1st c.
 BC), as Ouindolikoì (Οὐινδολικοὶ; var. Οὐι(ν)δολίγοι) by Strabo (early 1st c.
-AD), as Vindelici and Vindelicorum (var. uendili-, uidelicino-, uideliquo-) by Pliny (1st c.
-AD), as Vindelicorumque by Tacitus (early 2nd c.
-AD), and as Vindelicorum and Vindolici on inscriptions.
+AD), as Vindelici (var. uendili-, uidelicino-, uideliquo-) by Pliny (1st c.
+AD), as Vindelici by Tacitus (early 2nd c.
+AD), and as Vindelici and Vindolici on inscriptions.

 The ethnonym Vindelicī a latinized form of Gaulish *Uindelicoi (sing. *Uindelicos).
 It derives from the stem *uindo- ('clear, white, bright'), probably after the name of an unattested river *Uindelis or *Uindelos.
 A hydronym Vindelicus is mentioned by Florus as an alternative name of the Soulgas (Sorgue), in southeastern France.
 Alternatively, Patrizia de Bernardo Stempel has proposed to translate the name as 'those from the white rocks', by deriving the second element from Gaulish lica ('flat stone').

 Geography

-Alpine tribes and Roman provinces in the Alps around 14BC.
+Alpine tribes and Roman provinces in the Alps around 14 BC.

 The Vindelici lived on the Upper Bavarian-Upper Swabian plateau, probably also in Vorarlberg and Tyrol, in a land stretching from the southern slopes of the Alps up to the Danube river.
 They later occupied the eastern part of the province of Raetia, in a region known by Ptolemy as Vindelicia.
-Their territory was located west of the Catenates, south of the Raetovarii, north of the Licates.
+The Barrington Atlas locates their territory west of the Catenates, south of the Raetovarii, north of the Licates and east of Noricum.

 Their chief town during the Roman period was known as Augusta Vindelicum or Aelia Augusta (modern Augsburg).
-A first Roman military camp was occupied from 10 BC up until ca. 15 AD, when it was probably destroyed by flooding and relocated to the south.
+A first Roman military camp was occupied from 10 BC up until c.
+15 AD, when it was probably destroyed by flooding and relocated to the south.
 The second fort, abandoned in the 70–80s, was rapidly covered by the expanding civilian settlement.
 Augusta Vindelicum served at a time as the capital of Raetia and the residence of the provincial governor.
 It obtained the status of municipium under the emperor Hadrian (117–138 AD).
 From the reign of Diocletian (284–305), the city became the capital of Raetia secunda.